ak0869/mean-employee/README.md

 1)run npm install command which will install all the related documents 2)run this command for server side frontend\server\src>nodemon index
-3)run this command for angular frontend
+3)run this command for angular frontend frontend\ng serve

 # Frontend